Move the authority to the information, and not the other way around

 Simpler

 Secondly, it’s simpler.
 The information is already there and known.
-Moving authority is “just” a policy change (more that “just” later) where no new information pushing system or policy needs to be in place.
+Moving authority is “just” a policy change (more than “just” later) where no new information-pushing system or policy needs to be in place.

 Better for our customer